SereniT33/SOCI514SerenaChoi/Assign5/Assign5_Choi_OLS_Assumptions.md

 ```

 ![](Assign5_Choi_OLS_Assumptions_files/figure-gfm/unnamed-chunk-16-2.png)<!-- -->
+While we can observe a pattern of fanning out to a small degree,
+transforming a dependent variable in log term still effectively

-However, the non-constant variance of the errors are not as effectively
+addresses the non-constant variance of the errors.
+Therefore, we can
-addressed.
-This strengthens the suspicion that there may be association
-between error with independent variables, namely income.
-Thus, we will
+conclude that the **log-transformation of the dependent variable is a
+great choice to make the errors normal and constant across cases.**

+Additionally, we will examine if another approach can be more effective
-try addressing the violations using weighted least squares, by
+or not.
+We will try addressing the violations using **weighted least
-down-weighting income variable.
+squares**, by down-weighting income variable.

 ``` r
 w <- (1/(charity$income))